-Inspired by the literature of the past, but striving to contend with the political realities of the world today, myth and icon structure my narrative explorations.
 Joseph Campbell claims that in myth our consciousness is put in touch with the unconscious, that something archetypal surfaces.
-Layering these archetypes with the language of psychedelia creates an otherworldly experience about both the inward turn of self- consciousness and travel between this world and another.
+Engaging these archetypes through the language of psychedelia creates an otherworldly experience about both the inward turn of self as well as travel between this world and another.
 Where neon and fluorescents carry cultural associations to psychotropic drugs, pastels instead call to mind something of the artificial sweetness of nostalgia.

-My recent work revels in the dualities of partnership, spirit and embodiment, and specific places as sites of slippage between the real and the imagined.
-This is a vision filled with rivers and waterfalls, mirrors and passages, all to allow movement into the ‘other’ place of story without losing sight of own physical world.
-This may take sculptural form as a candy-coated pile of ruins that serve as both manifesto and call to arms, or altered spaces for people to reflect and wonder.
+My practice revels in the dualities of partnership, spirit and embodiment, and specific places as sites of slippage between the real and the imagined.
+This is a vision filled with rivers and waterfalls, mirrors and passages, all to allow movement into the ‘other’ place of story without losing sight of the physical world.
 This work draws from a range of sources including the Sonnets to Orpheus by German poet Rainer Maria Rilke and the music of Canadian black metal artists Woods of Ypres.